-This laboratory was set up in November 2011 in Shanghai and is a joint research unit (UMI 3464) which was initially established by the French National Scientific Center (CNRS), Solvay, the Ecole Normale Supérieure (ENS) of Lyon and the East China Normal University (ECNU).
-In 2013, the University of Lille and the University of Fudan also joined this international research consortium.
+E2P2L was set up in November 2011 by the French National Scientific Center (CNRS), Solvay, the Ecole Normale Supérieure de Lyon (ENS Lyon) and the East China Normal University (ECNU).
+In 2013, the University of Lille Sciences et Technologies and the University of Fudan also joined the research consortium.

 Why in China